kyleskrinak/jekyll-blog/_pages/lchf.md

 Many people have been kind to me, commenting on my weight-loss.
 I often hear; “You look great!
 You must be hitting the gym pretty hard?”
 My answer is, it’s not the gym.
 I’ve been hitting the gym “pretty hard” for at least a decade, if not longer.
 I started my running habit in college, back in 1982.
 In my youth, exercise seemed to be the key to weight management.
 However, as I aged, my amount of activity ceased to benefit my weight management.
 Indeed, I found it had nearly no benefit at all.

 I had been obese my whole life.
 In high school, I was the kid who was four laps behind the slowest kid in Phys Ed class.
 The term in the ’70s for us overweight teens was “husky.”
-Since then, I’ve been on nearly every diet, from Weight Watchers, Shaklee, Nutrisystem, Jenny Craig, South Beach, standard calories-in, calories-out diets, Atkins, to finally, LCHF.
+Since then, I’ve been on nearly every diet, from Weight Watchers, Shaklee, Nutrisystem, Jenny Craig, South Beach, standard calories-in, calories-out diets, Dr. Atkins, to finally, LCHF.

 ## It Begins

 In the spring of 2016, after my yearly checkup, my general practitioner had noted on my chart that I was obese, with a Latin term that meant “belly fat.”
-My weight was 285.
+My weight was 295.
 His dietary prescription was essentially mirroring all the failed advice I listed above.
 Despite my numerous previous failures, I resolved to try again.
-That summer, I carefully tracked what I ate with an online macro and calorie counter.
+That summer, I meticulously, if compulsively, tracked what I ate with an online macro and calorie counter.
 I tried reducing sugar while including generous servings of “healthy” starches, such as corn or whole wheat.
-I dramatically increased protein, most usually by way of protein-whey shakes.
+I dramatically increased protein, most usually by way of whey shakes.
 I saw moderate weight loss, 20 pounds, but the holiday triumvirate of Thanksgiving, Christmas, and New Year’s Day cause my weight loss to stall and then climb into January and February.
+It was the return of an old and familiar pattern.

-Quite serendipitously, while browsing the official [Duke University](https://www.youtube.com/user/Duke "Duke University YouTube video channel") video feed, I found a presentation featuring Dr. Westman, of Duke University, giving a talk on [“The Science and Practice of Low Carb Diets.”](https://www.youtube.com/watch?v=toLvGpk3HLE "Dr. Westman presents on LCHF") I had done Atkins with great weight-loss success, only to backslide after the Atkin’s maintenance plan failed, to the point of complete remission.
+Quite serendipitously, while browsing the official [Duke University](https://www.youtube.com/user/Duke "Duke University YouTube video channel") video feed, I found a presentation featuring Dr. Westman, of Duke University, giving a talk on [“The Science and Practice of Low Carb Diets.”](https://www.youtube.com/watch?v=toLvGpk3HLE "Dr. Westman presents on LCHF") I had done the Atkins diet with great weight-loss success, only to backslide after the Atkin’s maintenance plan failed, to the point of complete remission.
+(In retrospect, I now understand that I failed to follow Dr. Atkin's guidance.)
 What if I had the help of a doctor?
 My GP gave me a referral to see Dr. Westman.

 ## The Road to Damascus

 On June 8, 2017, I started LCHF under the direction of Dr. Eric Westman.
 His method is both radical and simple.
 He flips the food pyramid upside-down, with his famous “Page Four” reference for his patients.
 "Page Four" is the fourth page of a handout he gives his patients to help them with what to eat and how much.
 Dr. Westman then follows up with a 45-minute class with his recent initiates.
 You can see this with his infamous "white coat" video at this <a href="https://www.youtube.com/watch?v=oNZsfluh0Uo">link.</a> He discusses what one can eat, eat in limited quantities, and what to avoid.
 He helps those identify starchy and sugary foods people commonly confuse as healthy food.

+June 10, 2017, is also the first day I took a long road-trip with my daughter to move her to Dallas, Texas for a college internship.
+While the trip was <a href="https://www.facebook.com/notes/10160461453807166/">interesting on its own</a>, I was starting my diet away from the creature comforts of my home kitchen.
+Dr. Westman's plan is brilliant for such ad-hoc situations, I learned.
+I also experienced the first "Oh, my" non-scale victory (NSV in diet parlance) of having completely lost my driving-induced narcoleptic response.
+Previously, I could only drive for up to 90 minutes before I would have to pull over and nap for 15 minutes.
+On this trip?
+I could drive, and drive, and drive.
+It was fantastic, though I hadn't quite made the connection yet.

-After initial resistance, I came to love his simplified approach.
+After initial resistance, as in; "I must be destroying my cardiovascular system, but I have nothing to lose for not trying."
+I came to love his simplified approach.
 He eschews macro-counting.
 He works with his patients to keep things simple.
 While there’s a lot of exciting research, analysis, and testing around all this, all the details can make this wealth of information; sometimes conflicting, confusing, and dispiriting for the neophyte.

 ## Stasis, homey